- CrashPlan for Small Business

 - CrashPlan PROe

-If you have an extremely large backup set where large amounts of new files are constantly being added (e.g., you are a professional photographer or professional filmmaker), you might consider backing up to an external hard drive for convenient and faster restores.
-In this scenario, many people opt to swap in another external drive and rotate out the other external hard drive to an offsite location.
-When CrashPlan detects the swap, it will sync with the drive and continue the backup wherever the drive left off.
+If you have an extremely large backup set and regularly add a lot of new files (for example, you are a professional photographer or filmmaker), you might want to back up to an external hard drive for convenient and faster restores.
+Some people rotate external hard drives between local and offsite locations, in case of a disaster that affects the entire local facility.
+When CrashPlan detects a new hard drive, it syncs with the new drive and continues the backup wherever the drive left off.

 Back up to multiple destinations

 CrashPlan does not limit how many destinations you can use.
 We recommend backing up to multiple destinations in addition to your external drives.
-You can view example configurations in the Choosing Destinations article.
+See Choose multiple destinations for example configurations.

 Seed your initial backup locally

 If you have a large backup set, you can seed your initial backup locally, bring the backup to your offsite location, and then continue over the Internet from where you left off.
-Seeding makes automatic offsite backup a realistic option for people even on the slowest of connections, especially if one of your offsite locations is down the street or across town.
+Seeding makes automatic offsite backup a realistic option for people with slow connections, especially if one of your offsite locations is down the street or across town.